ActuallyHappening/start-leptos-tauri/README.md

 The Tauri part is based off this command: `cargo tauri init`.

 ## How to use:
+I have not setup `cargo generate` yet, so you will have to clone this repo and manually copy the files into your project.
+Or, just poke around and copy some configs or code, as you wish.

+## How to run:
 To run tauri, run `cargo tauri dev`.
 To view static site, run `trunk serve --open --features ssg`.
 To view serve site, run `cargo leptos serve` and open to `http://localhost:3000/`.